RCCSilva/go-packet-loss/README.md

 # Packet Loss

-Simple projeto to test impacts of packet loss using TCP and UDP protocols.
+Simple project to test impacts of packet loss and delays using TCP and UDP protocols.

 ## Commands